mmistakes/minimal-mistakes/docs/_pages/v1-guide-api-intro.md

 ## Why use the API?
 You could write a program to interact with the NetFoundry API on behalf of your network to
-* allow a new device to connect to a service,
 * disallow a lost or non-compliant device from connecting,
+* allow a new device to connect to a service based on some event or condition,
 * create a path to a new network service for an existing group of devices, or
 * trigger an alert based on an unexpected metric for some service.